Skip to main content

 Rerun scans on a cadence.
 Watch the metrics.
 Did the changes move the needle?

-What AEO-friendly content looks like
+What discoverable content looks like

 A handful of patterns consistently produce better AI representation: